travis-ci/worker/README.md

 - `gvt fetch name/of/package` e.g. `gvt fetch github.com/pkg/sftp`

+## Development

+This section is for anyone wishing to contribute code to Worker.
+The code itself _should_ have godoc-compatible docs (which can be viewed on godoc.org:
+<https://godoc.org/github.com/travis-ci/worker>), this is mainly a higher-level
+overview of the code.

 ## Release process

 The parts of the release process that haven't yet been automated look like this: